zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Configurator panel](_assets/import-feeds-configurator-menu.png)

 ### Identifier
 For each field you can define whether it is the identifier or not.
 All identifiers are used together in search for a data record in the database.
+Eg if you choose "Name" and "Brand" as identifier for an import to the product entity, the system will try to fild such a product by using the cell values for these two fields.
 If some data record is found, it will be updated with the values which come from the import file.
 If more then one data record is found you will get an error and import will not be executed.

 ![Configurator identifier](_assets/import-feeds-configurator-identifiers.png)